sara-nl/clouddocs/wshop-uihe-part-A-2015-Dec-11.markdown

 >
 * Making your image persistent.
-* Deploying a VM using the persistent image.
+* Starting a VM using the persistent image.

 #### Make your image persistent
 * Go to *Images* tab under Virtual Resources and click on the **Course Image**.